 - A name and namespace are both specified.
 For example, one might use "name": "X", "namespace": "org.foo" to indicate the fullname org.foo.X. - A fullname is specified.
 If the name specified contains a dot, then it is assumed to be a fullname, and any namespace also specified is ignored.
-For example, use "name": "org.foo.X" to indicate the fullname org.foo.X. - A name only is specified, i.e., a name that contains no dots.
+For example, use "name": "org.foo.X" to indicate the fullname org.foo.X.

+• A name only is specified, i.e., a name that contains no dots.
 In this case the namespace is taken from the most tightly enclosing schema or protocol.
 For example, if "name": "X" is specified, and this occurs within a field of the record definition of org.foo.Y, then the fullname is org.foo.X.
-If there is no enclosing namespace then the null namespace is used.